IBM/analyze-insights-on-startup-using-watson-studio/cognos.md

 ![](doc/source/images/Add_source_2_Dashboard.png)

-* Connect to the DB2 Warehouse database (DASH5989).
+* Connect to the DB2 Warehouse database (DASH100406) and then select the `Final_Data` as a data source.
 See below screenshot for details.

 ![](doc/source/images/Connection_Source.png)

-* After connecting to the DB2 Warehouse database, you will see `All` as a new datasource under the Selected Sources.
+* After connecting to the DB2 Warehouse database, you will see `Final_Data` as a new datasource under the Selected Sources.

 ![](doc/source/images/All_Data.jpg)

-* Click on `All` data source and now you can see the column names displayed vertically under `All`.
+* Click on `Final_Data` data source and now you can see the column names displayed vertically under `Final_Data`.
 These columns can be used for dashboard as a source.

 ![](doc/source/images/After_Data_added.jpg)